lf-edge/eve/docs/LOGGING.md

 ![EVE Log Flow](pics/eve_newlog_flow.png)

-## Log Aggregation, Reformating and Compression for Persistent Log Files
+## Log Aggregation, Reformatting and Compression for Persistent Log Files

 All logs collected from various containers/services/kernel in the system will reach newlogd daemon.
 Newlogd formats the log entries and writes into temporary log files(with temporary file name suffix, e.g. 12345678) on disk in /persist/newlog/collect directory.
 The logs from device host side will be saved to file with name prefix with 'dev.log.' (filename dev.log.12345678) and logs from application/guest side will be saved to files with name prefix with 'app.APP-UUID.log.' (file app.APP-UUID.log.12345678) where APP-UUID is the application UUID assigned to guest application.
 The temporary file is kept on the disk until either the file size has exceeded 400 KBytes or the elapsed time on the file has been opened for longer than 5 minutes.